cytomine/Cytomine-bootstrap/README.md

-# CYTOMINE DOCKER DEPLOYMENT #

-This is the starting point to install Cytomine.
-The Dockerfiles are into [this repository](https://github.com/cytomine/Dockerfiles)

-## How to install it
+# How to install Cytomine Community Edition Legacy

-- Fill the configuration.sh file
-- Run the init.sh script
-- Run the generated start_deploy.sh script

-For more information, see our [installation instructions](https://doc.cytomine.org/admin-guide/install)
+For more information, see our [installation instructions](https://doc.cytomine.org/admin-guide/legacy/legacy-install)

-## Remarks
+# Remarks

 When using our software, we kindly ask you to show our website URL and our logo in all your work (web site, publications, studies, oral presentations, manuals, ...).
 If you use Cytomine for scientific purpose, please cite Marée et al., Bioinformatics 2016 as reference paper.
 See our license files for additional details.
 - URL: http://www.cytomine.org/